Pattern Formation for Fat Robots with Memory: Preliminaries

 Each robot executes the same algorithm locally every time it is activated and a robot's movement cannot be interrupted by an adversary.
 Two robots $r_i$ and $r_j$ are said to {\em collide} at time $t$ if the bounding circles of $r_i$ and $r_j$ share a common point at time $t$.
 To avoid collisions among robots, we thus have to ensure that at all times $\dist(r_i,r_j)\geq 1$ for any robots $r_i$ and $r_j$.

-The Pattern Formation problem is now defined as follows: Given any initial positions of the robots, the robots must reposition themselves to form a given target pattern without having any collisions in the process.
-The target pattern is allowed to be scaled, rotated, translated, and reflected.
+The Pattern Formation problem is now defined as follows: Given any initial positions of the robots, the robots must reposition themselves to form a given target pattern without having any collisions in the process, and then terminate in this configuration.
+The target pattern is given as input as a list of locations, one for each robot in the pattern and allowed to be scaled, rotated, translated, and reflected.
 An algorithm is said to solve the Pattern Formation problem if it always achieves the target pattern from any initial configuration.
+The pattern should be constructed if this is indeed possible.
 We measure the quality of the algorithm using the amount of memory required to execute it and the number of rounds needed to solve the Pattern Formation problem.